-- It does not suffer from complicated thresholds tuning. - As mentioned above, our scheme does not use any thresholds in order to distinguish each inspected caller and thus it is much easier to implement in testbed than traditional schemes. - It can easily and reasonably adopt new features into a SPITters detection system.
+- It does not suffer from complicated thresholds tuning.
+As mentioned above, our scheme does not use any thresholds in order to distinguish each inspected caller and thus it is much easier to implement in testbed than traditional schemes. - It can easily and reasonably adopt new features into a SPITters detection system.
 If a more superior feature were found, most conventional works would tune the threshold of the feature again.
 In contrast, our scheme can easily involve such a feature since we use the features to find the dissimilarity among callers.

-• It neither changes the existing SIP message format nor the SIP terminal at all.

-Our scheme needs only the CDRs of each inspected caller and thus it does not change any SIP format or terminal.
-It is also an important point for implementation.

-• It does not delay SIP connection.
+- It neither changes the existing SIP message format nor the SIP terminal at all.
+Our scheme needs only the CDRs of each inspected caller - Our scheme needs only the CDRs of each inspected caller and thus it does not change any SIP format or terminal.
+It is also an important point for implementation. - It does not delay SIP connection.
 Our scheme can be executed as an off-line process of the VoIP/SIP service.
 A SIP server judges whether a caller is legitimate or not by simply checking the classified list.